Atomicbunny/7k00_16s/README.md

 3: removed crystal waters from solvated pdb and ran center_prot_origin.tcl to center the waters around the origin, result is renamed to centered.1zih_wbi.pdb (you can remove the RNA, ions and crystal waters as all we are interested in are the generated water molecule coordinates)

-4: run gen_tmaomt.sh with first argument "centered.1zih_wbi.pdb" and second argument "5781" to produce two files, one containing a list of all water coordinates (tmao1.dat)  and one containing a list of numbers psueodrandomly generated to denote which lines of water coordinates are to be used (tmao2.dat).
+4: run gen_tmaomt.sh with first argument "centered.1zih_wbi.pdb" and second argument "5781" to produce a file containing a list of all water coordinates (tmao1.dat).

-5: manually make changes to file with water coordinates (tmao1.dat) , use regex and find to replace all entries /d- with /d - to resolve unspaced elements, also remove all instances of 1.00 whole word to remove fourth columns.
+5: manually make changes to this file (tmao1.dat) , use regex and find to replace all entries /d- with "0 -" to resolve unspaced elements, also remove all instances of 1.00 whole word to remove fourth columns.

-6: run gen_tmaomt2.sh, this will create a bash script tmao4.sh that can be run by entering ./tmao4.sh > tmao.pdb, this will create tmao.pdb
+6: run gen_tmaomt2.sh, this will create tmao.pdb, a pseudorandom coordinate pdb file of TMAO molecules.

 7: manually realign all entries past residue 1000 of tmao.pdb to eliminate column alignment errors.